dventura3/system-design/README.md

 A database typically requires a comprehensive database software program known as a Database Management System (DBMS).
 A DBMS serves as an interface between the database and its end-users or programs, allowing users to retrieve, update, and manage how the information is organized and optimized.
 A DBMS also facilitates oversight and control of databases, enabling a variety of administrative operations such as performance monitoring, tuning, and backup and recovery.

+There are two types of DBMSs: relational and non-relational, also referred to as SQL and NoSQL respectively.

 ## Components

 Here are some common components found across different databases: